rolancon/xsv/README.md

 XSV is an intermediary text format for interchange between relation databases and spreadsheets.
 It is based on the [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) (tab-separated values) format, with extra features like subsectioning (derived from [MIME multipart messages](https://en.wikipedia.org/wiki/MIME#Multipart_messages)), filesystem modeling, and supports [JSON](https://en.wikipedia.org/wiki/JSON)-compatible cell values.

-The XSV format encodes data in a tabular structure.
-The contents of an XSV must be UTF-8 encoded (a superset of US-ASCII).
+The XSV format encodes data in a tabular structure in a file.
+An XSV file has the `.xsv` extension.
+The contents of an XSV file must be UTF-8 encoded (a superset of US-ASCII).
 It consists of an optional header, plus zero ore more rows of data.

 The header, which gives a name to zero or more columns, is separated from the body containing the rows of data with carriage-return plus newline characters (`\r\n`).